lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## X-Wing

 This specification borrows extensively from the analysis and KEM combiner construction presented in [X-Wing].
 In particular, X-Wing and id-MLKEM768-X25519-SHA3-256 are largely interchangeable.
 The one difference is that X-Wing uses a combined KeyGen function to generate the two component private keys from the same seed, which gives some additional binding properties.
-In order to allow for re-use of existing hardeneded certified  this specification keeps the key generation for both components separate and only loosely-specified so that implementers are free to use an existing certified hardware or software module for one or both components.
+In order to allow for re-use of existing hardeneded certified cryptographic modules (for example, getting the RSA component from an existing smartcard), this specification keeps the key generation for both components separate and only loosely-specified so that implementers are free to use an existing certified hardware or software module for one or both components.

 ## ETSI CatKDF